dice-group/ASSET/README.md

 * If you want to experiment with another knowledge graph embedding model.
 We recommend [Pykeen](https://pykeen.github.io/) or [Graphvite](https://graphvite.io/) for generating embeddings for the datasets.

-* Furthermore, we provide the preprocessed files used in our experiments in the ```data/preprocessed files``` folder that can be used directly to evaluate the baselines and our approach.
+* Furthermore, we provide the preprocessed files used in our experiments in the ```data/Preprocessed Files``` folder that can be used directly to evaluate the baselines and our approach.
+Due to the size limit on Github, we provide the links for downloading large preprocessed files (our pre-trained embeddings) in ```../Preprocessed Files/data_links.txt```.

 ## How to run: